superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

 Each row represents annotation information.
 One full annotation with multiple attribute groups can be grouped under :code:`instanceId` field.

-A helper function :ref:`filter_annotation_instances <ref_filter_annotation_instances>` to annotation instances by their class or attribute from the DataFrame is available.
+A helper function :ref:`filter_annotation_instances <ref_filter_annotation_instances>` is available to filter annotation instances by their class, attribute, type or error fields from the DataFrame.
 E.g., to get annotations that have annotation class :code:`Human` and attribute  :code:`"height" : "tall"`  that are **not** of type :code:`polygon`:

 .. code-block:: python